joseph-shaw/OpenTrack/README.md

 <https://cran.r-project.org/>; Rstudio -
 <https://www.rstudio.com/products/rstudio/download/#download>.

-To install OpenTrack, run the script below (or the ‘installation.R’ file included in this repo).
+To install OpenTrack, run the script below in Rstudio (or the ‘installation.R’ file included in this repo).
 This script will create a local copy of this repo, install Rtools, install the dependencies, and finally, install OpenTrack.
-Once OpenTrack is installed, open the ‘OpenTrack’ project file, and then run the command OpenTrack::run\_app to load the app.If you run into problems, please feel free to contact me.
+Once OpenTrack is installed, open the ‘OpenTrack’ project file, and then run the command OpenTrack::run\_app to load the app.
+If you run into problems, please feel free to contact me.

 Please note that OpenTrack requires version 0.7.5 of shinydashboardPlus.
 If you update shinydashboardPlus to 2.0.0 the app won’t work.